garrandall/popular-music-data/tracks/remember-me-willie-nelson.md

 ---
 You told me once you were mine, alone, forever
 An' I was yours till the end of eternity
-But all those vows are broken now an' I will never
+But all those vows are broken now and I will never
 Be the same except in memory

 Remember me when the candle lights are gleamin'